School Bus Driver

 Im about to retire in september and was wanting to become a school bus driver and I understand you can only make a certain amount of money,are drivers allowed to work one part of the split shift,eitheir morning or evening,but not both.

-Asked by robert about 9 years ago
+Asked by robert over 9 years ago

 That would be left up to the district you want to work for.
 Many of our drivers are semi-retired and still work a full time shift.
 The money is low, but its an easy job.
 That would also be something you would have to take up with the social security office.
 Good luck.